Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
 This function is called to initiate a Zambian mobile money transaction.
-The payload should be a dictionary containing payment information with the following paramters:
+The payload should be a dictionary containing payment information with the following parameters:

 * ```amount```,